andrewgurung/spring-fundamentals/README.md

 2. Set POM.xml to use Java 8 compiler instead of default Java 1.5
   - Add the following config to pom.xml file
   - Right click and update maven project
+3. Add model or POJO
+4. Add repository implementation
+  - Create a repository implementation class
+  - Extract an interface from the implementation class

 -----------